 A recent study published in The Lancet found that the last time the Gag Rule was in effect from 1995-2014, abortion rates increased by 40% in sub-Saharan countries reliant on US aid.

 A similar study showed that women in Latin America were three times more likely to have an abortion while the Global Gag Rule was in effect.
 Many of these abortions were likely unsafe.
-Unsafe abortions account for up to 13% of maternal deaths globally.
+Unsafe abortions account for between 4.7% and 13.2% of maternal deaths globally.